Angkor Wat: Tourism

 The prospect of developing such large tourist accommodations has encountered concerns from both APSARA and the ICC, claiming that previous tourism developments in the area have neglected construction regulations and that more of these projects have the potential to damage landscape features.
 Also, the large scale of these projects have begun to threaten the quality of the nearby town's water, sewage, and electricity systems.
 It has also been noted that such high frequency of tourism and growing demand for infrastructure has had a direct effect on the underground water table, subsequently straining the structural stability of the temples at Angkor Wat.
 Locals of Siem Reap have also voiced concern that the atmosphere of their town have been compromised to entertain tourism.
 Since this local atmosphere is the key component to projects like Angkor Tourist City, the local officials continue to discuss how to successfully incorporate future tourism without sacrificing local values and culture.
 At the ASEAN Tourism Forum 2012, it was agreed that Borobudur and Angkor Wat would become sister sites and sister provinces.

 In 2020, the COVID-19 pandemic in Cambodia led to travel restrictions being introduced across the world, which had a severe impact on Cambodia's tourism sector.
-As a result, visitors to Angkor Wat plummeted, leaving the usually crowded complex almost deserted.
-Cambodia, including Angkor Wat, reopened to international visitors in late 2021, but as of the end of 2022 had only received a fraction of its pre-pandemic traffic: a total of 280,000 tourists visited the complex in 2022, versus 2.6 million in 2018.
+As a result, visitors to Angkor Wat greatly diminished, leaving the usually crowded complex almost deserted.
+Angkor Wat, along with the rest of Cambodia, reopened to international visitors in late 2021, but as of the end of 2022 had only received a fraction of its pre-pandemic traffic: a total of 280,000 tourists visited the complex in 2022, versus 2.6 million in 2018.
 In 2023, the temple saw an increase in numbers over the previous year, having over 400,000 tourists by late July.
 Tourists reenacting the 2011 game series Temple Run in mid-2024 for social media have drawn criticism from conservationists who warn that it risks damaging Angkor Wat's structures and carvings and is culturally insensitive.
+Because of this, the heavy tourism of such a culturally significant site has become increasingly controversial, even pushing critics to advocate for the closing of Angkor Wat as a tourist attraction, as its controversial naming as a World Heritage Site seemed to threaten the lives of nearby native villages and individuals whose heritage relied on Angkor's historical integrity.